Annaanto/mizu/build-how-to.md

 When FileMaker does a 'save as an add-on', it will generate a folder with XML files that tells FileMaker how to import and create the add-on.
 The primary file of interest is the template.xml file.
 Other things like data, language-specific labels are kept separately.
 The template.xml contains structure AND literal content ([CDATA](https://en.wikipedia.org/wiki/CDATA)) which makes the file tricky to parse or collapse.

-:warning: Don't mess with CDATA sections.
+:warning: Don't mess with the CDATA sections.
 It's a pain because it breaks folding but it's better to avoid inadvertently breaking the file.

 ## Steps to build an add-on theme file
 1. [Update the theme preview image](#update-the-theme-preview-image)